Career and College Promise (CCP)

 If getting a head start on college sounds good to you and your family, there are several ways for you to qualify to take advantage of the program.

-College Transfer Pathways: We offer 4 different pathways designed to meet your general educational requirements for a 4 year college degree.
+- – We offer two different pathways designed to meet your general educational requirements for a four-year college degree.
 You must have a weighted 3.0 grade point average and demonstrate college readiness on an approved placement test.
+You can earn tuition-free college credits toward a four-year degree.
+Credit for all courses will transfer to all UNC institutions and many of the state’s independent colleges and universities.

-Career and Technical Pathways: We have over 25 different pathways created to help you get a head start on a great career.
-These classes do not require test scores and if your GPA is not quite at the 3.0 level, you can still participate with permission from your principal.
+- – We have more than 30 different pathways created to help you get a head start on a great career.
+Most of these programs do not require test scores and if your GPA is not quite at the 3.0 level, you can still participate with permission from your principal.
 You have to be ready to excel!
+You can earn tuition-free college credits toward a job credential, certificate or diploma in a technical career.